The-Marcy-Lab-School/unit-6-project/README.md

 ## Grading
 ### Scoring
 Your submission will be scored against the following criteria:

-#### Novel Insights:
-* Does your app provide novel insight on data fetched from an API and/or does it present this data in a novel way?

 #### User Interface/Experience:
 * Is your app visually appealing?